vectara/vectara-docs/www/docs/api-reference/search-apis/reranking.md

 }
 ```

-### Improve summarization

-You can also improve LLM summarization by using cutoffs and limits.
-For
-example, filter out low-scoring results before sending them for summarization,
-which can improve the quality of the generated summary.

 ## Combine cutoffs and limits

 Using both cutoffs and limits in a chain allows for more refined control over